 British Values, SMSC and Cultural Capital

-We encourage students to enjoy learning about the world around them as they study the works and contextual themes of other cultures and the environment in which we live, for example, India, Colour Theory and Kandinsky, Land Art, Sculpture, Spanish Day of the Dead and Jennifer Collier Bird houses.
+We encourage students to enjoy learning about the world around them as they study the works and contextual themes of other cultures and the environment in which we live, for example, architecture, natural materials used in art and expression, colour theory, land art, sculpture, and textiles.

 Pupils experiment with and explore various media to express and nurture their creativity.
 They understand how artists create work to articulate their emotions about the world around them.
 The fusion of artwork inspired by other cultures promotes mutual respect.
 Working in a safe and encouraging environment builds on self-confidence where students are confident in exploring their ideas and concepts.
 Students maturely critique each other’s work.

-We provide links with Spanish, Maths, Geography, History and Design & Technology.
+Art has many cross-curricular links with MFL, Maths, Geography, History and Design & Technology.